 When an on-premise server goes down, it results in business downtime, which hurts operational productivity and service delivery.

-In the cloud, regular, real-time, and ongoing enterprise data backup, and 24×7 availability, assure that you can quickly restore what you need without significant disruption to business continuity or performance.
-Also, compared to conventional business continuity options, cloud-based business continuity is far more reliable.
+In the cloud, regular, real-time, and ongoing enterprise data backup and 24×7 availability ensure that you can quickly restore what you need without significant disruption to business continuity or performance.
+Also, cloud-based business continuity is far more reliable than conventional business continuity options.

 According to some research, 27 percent of organizations move their workloads back to their on-prem infrastructure after a cloud migration.
 This suggests that more than one in every five cloud migration efforts fail.